-Figure 7-6: Voltage set point menu page
+Figure 7-6: Voltage set point menu page.

 A standard PCS100 AVC-40 only allows adjustment of the output voltage via the GDM (Manual) or Modbus.
-Remote control via an analogue input is only available with the optional Extended I/O board.
-Therefore, parameters relating to the Extended I/O (CAN I/O) board are not described in this manual.
+Remote control via an analogue input is only available with the optional CAN I/O board (Extended I/O board).
+Therefore, parameters relating to the CAN I/O board (Extended I/O board) are not described in this manual.